ryan-weidinger/venflo/venmo-scheduler-backend/README.md

-# Scheduler for Venmo Backend Repository
+# Scheduler for Venmo Back-end Repository

-This folder contains all code pertaining to the backend of the Scheduler for Venmo application
+This folder contains all code pertaining to the back-end of the Scheduler for Venmo application